bug-sys/PPPwn/README.md

 # PPPwn - HEN PS4 11.00 ARM

 !!!!
-This exploit can only be run on LINUX DEBIAN 12  !!!!
+This exploit can only be run on LINUX DEBIAN 12 & UBUNTU 22.04 !!!!

 INSTALL :
 ```sh